chrismeeky/kmart/README.md

 The easiest way to deploy Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
 Official documentation can be found here [Next.js deployment documentation](https://nextjs.org/docs/deployment)

 Next.js applications can also be deployed on various platforms beyond Vercel, including Netlify, AWS Amplify, or Heroku.
 After configuring a build script in the repository, the repository can be connected to the chosen deployment service.
 Netlify offers seamless integration with continuous deployment from Git, while AWS Amplify provides scalable hosting and CI/CD workflows.
 Heroku simplifies deployment with its straightforward interface.
 These platforms automate the deployment process, allowing one to focus on development, and ensuring the Next.js application is efficiently deployed and accessible to users.

+## NOTES

+ - In Next.js version 13+, app routing was introduced as an alternative to page routing.
+This project makes use of app routing.
+ - Also in the latest versions of Next.js, components are *Server Components* by default.

+ - Data fetching for the latest version does not use getServerSideProps, getStaticProps, getInitialProps.
+One can directly fetch data in server-side components by making the component async.